Archie (comic book): Collected editions

-Cultural impact and legacy
+Cultural Impact and Legacy

-Boasting a nearly eight-decade run, Archie is widely regarded as an iconic staple of pop culture.
+Boasting a nearly eight-decade run, Archie is widely regarded as an iconic staple of American pop culture.
 The series is credited with codifying several of the archetypes found in subsequent teen and young adult media, such as: the girl next door, the mean girl, the popular jock, and most importantly, the love triangle; the dynamic between Betty, Veronica, and Archie is perhaps the most referenced and lampooned example of this particular trope in media.

 Archie has been parodied several times in the American stop-motion animation sitcom Robot Chicken on Adult Swim.
 Beginning with a segment in the episode "Veggies for Sloth", which saw the characters get gruesomely killed off one-by-one in a send-up of the Final Destination franchise.
 The comics were also the subject of the series' eleventh special, The Bleepin' Robot Chicken Archie Comics Special.
 The voice cast featured Fred Armisen as Archie, Amy Sedaris as Betty, Betty Gilpin as Veronica, Jason Mantzoukas as Jughead, Ryan Phillippe as Reggie, Jared Harris as Mr. Weatherbee, and Jane Lynch as Miss Grundy.
 The special also featured characters from other Archie Comics titles, including Sabrina, the Teenage Witch (voiced by Clare Grant), and Josie and the Pussycats; Josie McCoy is voiced by Rachael Leigh Cook, reprising her role from the 2001 film adaptation.